benallfree/xg/README.md

 ## How to Play

 - Install the X Games Chrome plugin
-- Use the plugin to browse to any participating X community
+- Browse X. Compatible posts will be found automatically.
-- View a post, and play the game
+- Click to play the game directly in your feed

 ## Adding Your Game

 Want to add your game to X Games?
-Check out our [Adding Your Game Guide](add.md) for detailed instructions.
+Visit [xg.benallfree.com/add](https://xg.benallfree.com/add) to get started.

 ## Contributing